timjogorman/RicherEventDescription/guidelines.md

 - Based on last Thursday's MRI, her **swelling** is mostly gone.

-Many (if not most) instances of OVERLAP entities could be inferred as having also extended into the past.
-This label is \textit{only for those events which explicitly provide evidence, in that particular sentence, for it occurring in the past as well as the present, and when that evidence is in the list below.
+This is not, however, any OVERLAP mention that extends into the past (after all, nearly everything extends *a little* into the past) but rather only for events that have clear and explicit encoding of being true in the past and present.
+The following lists define exactly which bits of evidence are allowable for this.
+This need for evidence also means that multiple mentions of the same event might vary between BEFORE and BEFORE/OVERLAP, or between BEFORE/OVERLAP and OVERLAP, and that is ok.

 ##### Admissable evidence for BEFORE/OVERLAP
 - The event is in the present prefect aspect: I have